 - Dr David Tamborero, Researcher, Dept of Oncology-Pathology, Karolinska Institutet

 The Impact of COVID-19 on Clinical Trials in Oncology

 - Quantifying the impact of COVID-19 on clinical trials and treatment pipelines

-- Keeping patient safety at the forefront: Determining what conditions need to be met before clinical trials can safely restart
+- Keeping patient safety at the forefront to enable trials to restart

-- Effectively prioritising which trials should be restarted first
+- prioritising which trials should be restarted first

 - Are there positive lessons to be learnt?
 Evaluating the use of remote data collection, video consultation and home treatments and their potential future use